nikoheikkila/nikoheikkila.fi/src/pages/uses/index.md

 ## Desktop Apps

 Although I consider myself an open-source advocate in most situations I have no problem paying and using commercial software when it's good.
-This will be a mouthful so I'll just list my used apps below.
+This will be a mouthful so I'll list my used apps below.

 I've marked apps I've purchased or subscribed to with a 💰sign.
 Most apps offer a limited free plan which I advise to check out as well if it covers your needs.

 **I use...**

 - [1Password 💰](https://1password.com) with a family plan for storing passwords, secure notes, software licenses, and even movie tickets.
-It's the best password manager out there and using anything else would cause me a mental breakdown.
+It's the best password manager out there and using anything else would cause me a vile breakdown.
 - [Alfred 💰](https://www.alfredapp.com/) to boost my productivity with a variety of workflows and snippets.
 - [Backblaze 💰](https://www.backblaze.com) to back up my two computers and HDDs.
 It does everything silently on the background which means I usually forget its existence and that's definitely a good feature from a backup manager.
 - [CloudApp 💰](https://www.getcloudapp.com) to capture screenshots and videos to the cloud.
 Useful for reporting website issues.
 - [Dropbox 💰](https://www.dropbox.com) with a 2 TB subscription to dump all my random things into.
 - [Fork](https://git-fork.com) for viewing commit diffs and solving merge conflicts in Git.
-Sometimes the native command line `git` just isn't enough.
+Sometimes the native command line `git` isn't enough.
 - [MindNode 💰](https://mindnode.com) for drawing, exporting, and sharing mind maps.
 - [Notion 💰](https://www.notion.so/?r=6605af2045dd4c5bbf7a87d6d949c271) for writing notes, drafts, checklists, and keeping a personal micro-wiki around.
 - [Postman](https://www.getpostman.com) for experimenting with REST APIs.
 If only it would support GraphQL.